 ← Back to Blog

-EU AI Act Compliance Checklist for 2026 — What Every AI Company Needs Before August
+EU AI Act Compliance Checklist — What Every AI Company Needs Now

 If your company builds, deploys, or uses AI systems that touch EU residents — customers, employees, users — the EU AI Act is already law.
 The General Data Protection Regulation (GDPR) reshaped how the world handles personal data.
-The EU AI Act is doing the same for artificial intelligence, and the August 2026 deadline for high-risk AI system obligations is not a soft target.
+The EU AI Act is doing the same for artificial intelligence, and the part that binds the widest set of companies is no longer a future date.

-This checklist covers the full compliance picture: who is affected, how to classify your systems, what each risk tier demands, and the concrete steps you need to complete before August 2026.
+This checklist covers the full picture: who is affected, how to classify your systems, what each risk tier demands, and which obligations bind you today rather than eventually.

-EU AI Act Timeline — Key Dates You Cannot Miss
+EU AI Act Timeline — What Applies, and When

 The EU AI Act entered into force on August 1, 2024.
 Compliance obligations roll out in phases: